 This Annex includes important additional information related to formal requirements on KPIs, financial costs and partnership for funded activities that will be included in the EIT Digital Business Plan.
 It is therefore important that applicants read this section carefully.
 All Business Plan Activities need to comply with the Horizon Europe and EIT requirements, which may be subject to changes.
 A dedicated EIT Digital intranet page (requiring a valid EIT Digital intranet account to be accessed) contains further essential information for proposal authors and will be kept up to date with the latest information.

-Please get in contact with EIT Digital staff to make sure you can access the EIT Digital intranet.
+Please get in contact with EIT Digital staff (spin@eitdigital.eu) to make sure you can access the EIT Digital intranet.
 This is especially relevant for activity partners that are not EIT Digital Partners yet.

 Type of Financial Support: The financial support offered by EIT Digital is structured in the form of reimbursement of actual costs declared in the activity proposal budget.
 The funds are released in several tranches during a time frame of 9-12 months.
-For more details on the disbursement of the EIT Digital financial support, please refer to the Cutoff specific document.